Gundam: Requiem for Vengeance: Characters

-Known as "Red Wolf Charlie," Kneeland is the Red Wolf Squadron's most inexperienced member.
-LeSean is the only surviving member of Red Wolf Squadron aside from Iria after the Gundam EX's initial attack.
-He pilots an MS-06F Zaku II F-Type, which is later replaced by the MS-06Rb-b Zaku II (Unidentified Type), which is built from scrap parts.
+Lieutenant Kneeland LeSean is the Red Wolf Squadron's most inexperienced member with the callsign "Red Wolf Charlie."
+Kneeland is the only surviving member of Red Wolf Squadron aside from Iria after the Gundam EX's initial attack.
+He pilots an MS-06F Zaku II F-Type, which is later replaced by the MS-06Rb-b Zaku II Unidentified Type (LeSean), which is built from scrap parts.